Lei-Gu/ETL-Project/README.md

 #### 3. Yelp Ratings Dataset
 Yelp ratings data were queried using gfairchild yelpai's (https://github.com/gfairchild/yelpapi) implementation of Yelp Fusion API.
 Two API endpoints were needed to query the Yelp ratings data:
-1. Business match: use business name (DBA Name) and address from the Chicago business dataset to find the respective Yelp's business ID in Yelp dataset
+1. Business match: use business name (DBA Name) and address from the Chicago inspection dataset, find matching restaurant in Yelp's dataset, and obtain the respective Yelp's business ID
 2. Business detail: use Yelp's business ID to find Yelp rating and price level Data returned as JSON.